comwrap/fe-assessment-aem/README.md

 npm run live
 ```

-3. Once your work completed, check your changes into GitHub.
+3. See the INSTRUCTIONS.md for the initial user story.

+4. Check your changes into github and create a Pull Request